mwmott/personal/_posts/categories/blog/2014-05-17-Notes-from-a-Graduating-Journalism-Student.md

 We are forerunners for the next generation of journalism.
 And I couldn't be prouder to be here in it with you, Columbia University Graduate School of Journalism, Class of 2014.

+--

+And that's what gives me hope.
+The fact that so many of us — and many other j-school grads as well — came here and decided it was worth our time, money, hearts and souls — that tells me that this profession has a future.
+Nothing can fail with so much heart and soul.
 All my love, and good luck out there.
 Mike